Julio Urias gives Dodgers much-needed seven-inning start to beat Marlins - News Break

 Julio Urias gives Dodgers much-needed seven-inning start to beat Marlins

 MIAMI — Julio Urias put the meat in the Dodgers’ bullpen sandwich.
 With a bullpen game behind them Wednesday and another one planned for Friday, the Dodgers got a throwback Thursday performance to the days when actual starting pitchers roamed the land.
-One of the last three starters the Dodgers have in their depleted rotation, Urias went seven innings as the Dodgers beat the Miami Marlins, 6-1, reversing a three-game slide at Loan Depot Park that included walk-off defeats each of the previous two nights.www.ocregister.com
+One of the last three starters the Dodgers have in their depleted rotation, Urias went seven innings as the Dodgers beat the Miami Marlins 6-1, reversing a three-game slide at Loan Depot Park that included walkoff defeats each of the previous two nights.www.whittierdailynews.com

 Comments / 0